For treatment of scar tissue, adhesions and the emotional processing of your trauma

 - A “cotton wool” or “foggy” feeling around the scar

 - A sense that the scarred area does not belong to the body

 - A sense of dread at touching the scar

 - ‘Valleys’, ‘ravines’ or ‘ridges’ where scar tissue is hardened

-How old does a scar have to be?
+How old does a scar need to be?

 For clients immediately post surgery or within 2 years, treatments may be given closer together as the scar tissue is still immature and compensation patterns are less established.
 An initial treatment plan of 6 x weekly sessions is suggested with a recommendation to return after 6, 12 and 18 months as the scar tissue matures.

-For clients who have had radiotherapy or with capsular contracture, and for those who have had major muscles relocated following reconstruction surgery, ongoing appointments every 6 – 12 weeks may be recommended following the initial recommended weekly / fortnightly session plan.
+For clients with capsular contracture and for those who have had major muscles relocated following reconstruction surgery, ongoing appointments every 6 – 12 weeks may be recommended following the initial recommended weekly / fortnightly session plan.
 This will be discussed on an individual basis.

 Complimentary Enquiry Call

 Please book your FREE 15 minute Enquiry Call or email me if you have any questions.